brynwaldwick/mantis/README.md

 An array of Google Place ids found by applying a Search to a Scrape.
 These are keyed like `search:kfc:scrape:greater_boston:results` and cached in redis.

 ### Model

 A set of Results and weights that are used as a set to characterize a region.
-Think using KFC and Apple Store to build a crime map of Chicago.

-The model holds a weight on each Result, which parametrizes the radial effects of a Place on the Model in the surrounding area.
+The model holds a weight on each species of Place included in the Results, which parametrizes the radial effects of a Place on the Model in the surrounding area.
+Results are pluggable in and out of a model.

 ## A Physical Model for characterizing a general location by distance to nearby Places.